parsiya/evil-electron/README.md

 ## Usecase
-If you have a bundled Electron app you can replace the original `app.asar` with this app to get a cmd.
+If you have a bundled Electron app you can replace the original `app.asar` with this app to get a command prompt.

 ## Quickstart